Nullstellens\"atze and Applications: Introduction

 Section 5 is devoted to the most recent version of the Nullstellensatz, namely the Combinatorial Nullstellensatz.
 We present a proof of Noga Alon's formulation \cite{alon} using the Classical Nullstellensatz.
 We describe two striking applications of the Combinatorial Nullstellensatz: a proof of Dyson's conjecture about the constant term of a Laurent polynomial and a solution of a conjecture of Erd\"{o}s and Heilbronn about a lower bound on the cardinality of $A+B$ where $A$ and $B$ are subsets of a finite field.

 This expository article is not intended to be a survey paper on the Nullstellensatz.
-There are important works which we do not discuss, for example, the Tropical Nullstellensatz and the Nullstellensatz for partial differential equations, the Eisenbud-Hochster's paper about Nullstellensatz with nilpotents \cite{EisenbudHochster}, role of Gr\"{o}bner bases in computation of radical ideals and testing whether an ideal is the unit ideal of a polynomial ring and works of many authors about Effective Nullstellensatz\cite{kollar}, \cite{zelo}, \cite{brown},\cite{einlaz},\cite{Kol1} etc.
+There are important works which we do not discuss, for example, the Tropical Nullstellensatz and the Nullstellensatz for partial differential equations, the Eisenbud-Hochster's paper about Nullstellensatz with nilpotents \cite{EisenbudHochster}, role of Gr\"{o}bner bases in computation of radical ideals and testing whether an ideal is the unit ideal of a polynomial ring and works of many authors about Effective Nullstellensatz\cite{kollar}, \cite{zelo}, \cite{brown}, \cite{einlaz}, \cite{Kol1} etc. A version of Nullstellensatz for finite fields has been discussed in \cite{ghorpade}.